zepinglee/citeproc-js/ref/citeproc-doc/citeproc-doc.rst

 ----------

-``Citeproc-js`` ships with a large bundle of test data and a set of scripts to run the tests against the processor.
-The test framework should be used to confirm that the system performs correctly after installation.
+``Citeproc-js`` ships with a large bundle of test data and a set of scripts that can be used to confirm that the system performs correctly after installation.
+The tests begin as individual human-friendly fixtures written in a special format, shown in the sample file immediately below.
+In prepare the tests for use, each is ground into a machine-friendly form (JSON), and a Javascript execution wrapper for each fixture is registered in the processor test framework.
+The tests are then processed in a separate operation by invoking one of the top-level test runner commands.

 This section describes the arrangement of the files, the internal layout of the human-readable version of the text fixtures, the scripts used to manage the text fixture bundle, and the commands used to actually run the tests.

 ##############